UdK-VPT/BuildingSystems/BuildingSystems/Resources/CodeGeneration/CoTeTo/Generators/SolarThermalSystem/README.md

 This CoTeTo code generator is able to generate 16 different structures of a solar thermal system.

-The maximum configuration of the solar thermal system includes for solar collector fields 1 to 4 with potentially different orientations, collector field areas and storage volumens:
+The maximum configuration of the solar thermal system includes the four solar collector fields `col1` to `col4` with potentially different orientations, collector field areas and storage volumens:

 ![SolarThermalSystem_1111](https://github.com/UdK-VPT/BuildingSystems/blob/master/BuildingSystems/Resources/CodeGeneration/CoTeTo/Images/SolarThermalSystem_1111.png)

 The collector field areas are individually controlled by four two-point controllers.
-The incoming cold water, defined by the components bou1 to bou4, flows through the four thermal hot water storages.
-The leaving hot water is unified by the four junctions jun1 to jun4.
+The incoming cold water, defined by the components `bou1` to `bou4`, flows through the four thermal hot water storages `sto1` to `sto4`.
+The leaving hot water is unified by the four junctions `jun1` to `jun4`.

-The head of the code generator file main.mot includes several Bolean variables (colLoop1 to colLoop4) and also variables with numerical values of Modelica model parameters:
+The head of the code generator file main.mot includes several Bolean variables (`colLoop1` to `colLoop4`) and also variables with numerical values of Modelica model parameters:

 ```python